whiteSHADOW1234/CoffeeBeanCart/README.md

   <a href="https://coffeebeancart.onrender.com/">Demo Link</a>
 </p>

+> [!NOTE]
-*Note: The demo link uses Render's free plan and relies on other free online database hosting services, which may cause the website to go offline occasionally.
-If it's down, please wait a moment and refresh.*
+> *The demo link uses Render's free plan and relies on other free online database hosting services, which may cause the website to go offline occasionally. **If it's down, please wait a moment and refresh.***

 ## Features